 ---------------------------------------

 What happens when you watch ten episodes of SWAT Kats in a row while you paint and then listen to Loreena McKennitt's "The Visit" for a week?
 You think of really strange "What ifs?" that's what happens.
 This is based around a moment in the first season that I hope isn't too obscure.
 It also includes fairly obvious references to "Cry, Turmoil" from the second season.
 If this sounds familiar you might have read my short fic "Rendezvous" - this is an expanded version of "Rendezvous"... a much expanded version.
-Obviously, I have re-written the ending to "The Ci-Kat-A." Thus, this is an Alternate Universe story departing from the mainstream series after "The Ci-Kat-A." I'm assuming for the sake of the story that "Katastrophe" was the only first season episode to follow "Ci-Kat-A." And, the only second season adventures to have transpired before this story are "When Strikes Mutilor" and "Cry, Turmoil," which has just happened the morning before this story opens.
+Obviously, I have re-written the ending to "The Ci-Kat-A." Thus, this is an Alternate Universe story departing from the mainstream series after "The Ci-Kat-A." I'm assuming for the sake of the story that "Katastrophe" was the only first season episode to follow "Ci-Kat-A." And, the only second season adventure to have transpired before this story is "When Strikes Mutilor."

 Any and all Morse code contained herein is not intended to be genuine.